Sign up for the KDAB Newsletter

 First of all: Thank you so much for making Qt for android so beautiful!

-Unfortunately I don’t get it to work to debug into the qt sources with the android device attached.
+I am experiencing an android specific bug that maybe has to be fixed in the qt sources (QTBUG-86394).
+Unfortunately I don't get it to work to debug into the qt sources with the android device attached.
 Debugging into the sources when compiling for macOS works fine.
+Preferences -> Debugger -> Source Paths Mapping is set to: * Source path: /Users/qt/work/qt * Target path:

 Do you know any good tutorial that describes what to do to be able to step through the qt source code when compiling for android and running the application on an AVD or a real device?

-I’m passing `-developer-build` to configure script.
+I'm passing

 Is there any chance to build Qt for multiple android ABIs against openssl multiple ABIs with -android-abis and - openssl options in one hop?

 Sadly no, because there is no way to specify where are the libs for each architecture.
+What you can do is the build Qt for multiple ABIs and use openssl dynamically.

 I do not understand this.
 I want to build separate apks for each architecture because I don't want the apk to be larger than necessary.
 I chose only one architecture in the build configuration, arm64-v8a and verified that the effective qmake said ANDROID_ABIS="arm64-v8a", but the apk built still contains all available architectures.